bigcommerce/ai-app-foundation/CONTRIBUTING.md

 * Contribute directly to gRPC!
 This helps gruf and all other initiatives.

-Thank you again for your interest in contributing to gruf!
+Thank you again for your interest in contributing to the AI App Foundation!